Pregnancy checkups, screenings and scans

-Find out what being Rhesus D negative could mean for your baby and how it is treated.
+Rhesus disease is an incompatibility between your and your baby’s blood types.
+Find out what it could mean for your baby and how it is treated.

 A dating scan is an ultrasound done in early pregnancy to ‘date’ your pregnancy and to estimate when your baby is likely to be born.